 I came up with this recipe years ago.
 I took my favorite caramel corn recipe, which came from my husband’s grandmother, but instead of popcorn, I used Chex cereal.

 The result was amazingly good.

-I just want to start by saying that this caramel chex mix is so good.
-It is kind of like regular chex mix in the fact that it is a bit addicting.
-You just eat a little here and there and the next thing you know you ate way to much.
+It is kind of like regular Chex mix in the fact that it is a bit addicting.
+You just eat a little here and there and the next thing you know you ate way too much.

-This works perfectly for us when we have a family movie night.
+We love this for family movie night.
 My kids like it because it is different than our normal snacks like popcorn or even caramel corn.
 They would love it if I made this more often.

-I think the M&M’s make it almost too sweet, but kids never think anything is too sweet, so they love it when I add them.
+I have added M&M’s to it before and we enjoy it that way.
 If you add M&M’s add them after you bake it and it has cooled.

 - 9 cups corn chex

 - 9 cups rice chex

 - 2 cups brown sugar